 Gold Medal Winner of the 2017 Global Ebook Awards (Short Stories/Essays category), the short story collection includes Island of Flowers (Finalist for the Tasmanian Writers' Prize 2015) and Flower Behind her Ear (Honourable Mention for the Aestas Short Story Competition 2015).

-Fourteen stories from fourteen authors, writing from all over the world.
-Includes my Flower Behind Her Ear, a tale of cultural and sexual diversity set in colonial German Samoa.
+Published by Fabula Press as part of the Aestas 2015 Anthology.
+Flower Behind Her Ear is a tale of cultural and sexual diversity set in colonial German Samoa.

-The ten works chosen for this anthology includes my Island of Flowers story and were selected from many entries submitted to the sixth annual Forty South Publishing short story competition, the Tasmanian Writers’ Prize.
+Published by Forty South as part of the Forty South Short Story Anthology 2015.
+Island of Flowers is one of ten works chosen for this anthology selected from many entries submitted to the sixth annual Forty South Publishing short story competition, the Tasmanian Writers’ Prize.

 The Local Administrator